AGPT registrar training handbook

 DRS4DRS

-The DRS4DRS website provides coordinated access to mental health and wellbeing resources, training on becoming a doctor for doctors, community news and navigation to state and territory helplines and referral services.
+DRS4DRS is an independent program providing confidential support and resources to doctors and medical students across Australia, including helping you find your own GP and providing coordinated access to mental health and wellbeing resources, training on becoming a doctor for doctors, community news and navigation to state and territory helplines and referral services.
 Confidential phone advice is available 24 hours a day for any doctor or medical student in Australia.
-More information about support available can be found on the DRS4DRS website.

 CRANAplus Bush Support Services

 CRANAplus Bush Support Services provides a free and confidential telephone counselling service for rural and remote health practitioners and is available 24 hours a day, seven days a week.
 The service is staffed by psychologists, including two Aboriginal psychologists.
-CRANAplus membership is not required to access the service.
+CRANAplus membership isn't required to access the service.
 More information about support available can be found on the CRANAplus website or phone 1800 805 391.

 Advertising